Free Image Resizer — Processed in Your Browser

 Browser-Based

-Resizing uses the Canvas API, which runs entirely in your browser.
+Resizing uses the Canvas API in your browser for this workflow.
 For this tool, your image contents stay on your device.

 Aspect Ratio Lock